rexcoleman/Kaggle-Competition-Value-Proposition-For-Advancing-Data-Science/README.md

 - Siegel, Eric.
 "Predictive Analytics: The Power to Predict Who Will Click, Buy, Lie, or Die."
 - Davenport, Thomas H., and Jeanne G. Harris.
 "Competing on Analytics: The New Science of Winning."
 - Christensen, Clayton M. "The Innovator's Dilemma: The Revolutionary Book That Will Change the Way You Do Business."

-This report articulates the transformative impact of Kaggle competitions on advancing data science capabilities in cybersecurity, positioning the author as a strategic thinker with a deep understanding of practical applications and business implications in the field of data science and AI.